Shushishtok/AtS-my-first-mod/Getting Started.md

 Find the "Solution Explorer" window - which by default starts on the right side of the screen.
 This lists all files in the folder.

 Inside the Solution Explorer, find the `ModTemplate.csproj` file and double click on it.
 This opens a file with properties that look like XML that describe the project and its behavior.
-If you don't know XML is, it is recommended to take a short read at the [W3School XML Tutorial](https://www.w3schools.com/xml/).
+If you don't know what XML is, it is recommended to take a short read at the [W3School XML Tutorial](https://www.w3schools.com/xml/).

 Find the `<PropertyGroup>` field, which houses a few properties in it.
 We will work inside it to define a few properties about your mod.